tewinget/loki-network/docs/install.md

 ### Windows / MacOS <span id="windows-install" />  <span id="macos-install" />

-You can get the latest stable release for lokinet on windows or macos from https://lokinet.org/ or check the [releases page on github](https://github.com/oxen-io/lokinet/releases).
+You can get the latest stable release for Session Router on windows or macos from https://session_router.org/ or check the [releases page on github](https://github.com/session-foundation/session-router/releases).

 ### Linux <span id="linux-install" />